Confidentiality & Medical Records

 The practice will use carefully selected third party service providers.
 When we use a third party service provider to process data on our behalf then we will always have an appropriate agreement in place to ensure that they keep the data secure, that they do not use or share information other than in accordance with our instructions and that they are operating appropriately.
 Examples of functions that may be carried out by third parties include:

 Companies that provide IT services & support, including our core clinical systems; systems which manage patient facing services (such as our website and service accessible through the same); data hosting service providers; systems which facilitate appointment bookings or electronic prescription services; document management services; systems that facilitate the sending of messages via SMS message.
-We share information with some third party processors to enable us to improve the quality of care we provide especially related to the prescribing of medication.
+We share information with some third party processors to enable us to improve the quality of care we provide especially related to the prescribing of medication and to request feedback on our services from registered patients.

 Delivery services (for example if we were to arrange for delivery of any medicines to you).